IBM/zopeneditor-about/README.md

 # IBM Z® Open Editor

-**IBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and JCL languages.**
+**IBM Z Open Editor is an extension for Visual Studio Code that provides language support for the IBM® Enterprise COBOL, PL/I, HLASM, REXX, and (all new!)
+JCL languages.**

 > Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

 **New**: IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
-These are at the moment local preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, and a new DBB user build VS Code Problems view integration.
+These are at the moment preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, a new DBB user build VS Code Problems view integration, HLASM custom macros support.
 All users get a 60-day evaluation trial for these advanced capabilities.
 After that they are licensed via the IBM Developer for z/OS Enterprise Edition offering.
 The language editing capabilities are still free and will be maintained and enhanced as always.
 See the [IBM Documentation](https://ibm.biz/code-whatsnew) with details.

-**New**: IBM Z Open Editor v3.3.0 introduced AI assistance for Java developers with [IBM watsonx Code Assistant for Z](https://www.ibm.com/products/watsonx-code-assistant-z), which supports AI-assisted transformation of COBOL to Java for modernizing applications.
+**Note**: Import update for the release of version 4.3.0 of IBM Z Open Editor: [IBM watsonx Code Assistant for Z](https://www.ibm.com/products/watsonx-code-assistant-z), which supports AI-assisted transformation of COBOL to Java for modernizing applications, has now been moved into it's own VS Code extension IBM watsonx Code Assistant for Z version 2.0.0.
+All functionality has been migrated into this dedicated extension.
+Receive your copy of the Z Code Assistant via your Passport Advantage Online.
+See the [Documentation](https://www.ibm.com/docs/en/watsonx-code-assistant-4z) for more details.

 The core extension provides language support for the IBM Enterprise programming languages for z/OS®.
-It supports COBOL v6.4, PL/I v6.1, and High Level Assembler for z/OS 3.1 and TSO/E REXX.
+It supports COBOL v6.4, PL/I v6.1, High Level Assembler for z/OS 3.1, TSO/E REXX, and z/OS MVS Job Control Language (JCL).
 This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.1 (6.2 Beta), IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.
 IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable IBM Z developers to utilize features such as:

 - Real-time syntax checking and highlighting while you type
 - Problems view with all syntax errors and (in COBOL) unreachable code